Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/pkikey.md

 PKIUTIL PKIKEY ID=PRIVATE,COMMENT="My_note",IKFORM=PEM,IKPASSW="MyPassw", IKNAME=./conf/pki/private.pem,MODE=CREATE
 ```

-`- - - - - BEGIN RSA PRIVATE KEY- - - - - `
+`-----BEGIN RSA PRIVATE KEY-----`

-`Proc- Type: 4,ENCRYPTED`
+`Proc-Type: 4,ENCRYPTED`

-`DEK- Info: AES- 128- CBC,9E18D04529594FB617BC471F9958C8A7`
+`DEK-Info: AES-128-CBC,9E18D04529594FB617BC471F9958C8A7`

 `<encrypted key data in base 64>`

-`- - - - - END RSA PRIVATE KEY- - - - - - - - - `
+`-----END RSA PRIVATE KEY---------`

 > **Note**
 >
-> If a PEM encrypted key is generated using OpenSSL with FIPS, for example with "ssh- keygen", you cannot import it into Transfer CFT.
-To use this key, convert it to PKCS#8 using the command: openssl pkcs8 - topk8 - v2 aes128 - in &lt;key> - out &lt;key.pk8>
+> If a PEM encrypted key is generated using OpenSSL with FIPS, for example with "ssh-keygen", you cannot import it into Transfer CFT.
+To use this key, convert it to PKCS#8 using the command: openssl pkcs8 -topk8 -v2 aes128 -in &lt;key> -out &lt;key.pk8>

 ****Import with private.rsa format****